-Field Description Your Action Auto Channel Selection Automatically adjusts the channel using the ChannelFly option.
-Select the required option.
-For ChannelFly , set the Channel Change Frequency and Full Optimization Period .
-Configuration > Band/Spectrum Configura tion > 5 GHz Channelization Indicates the channel width.
-Set the channel width used during transmission: Auto, 20, 40, 80 and 160.
-Channel Indicates the channel to use.
-Select the required options for the Indoor and Outdoor APs.
-Secondary Channel Indicates the secondary channel to used.
-By default, the Indoor and Outdoor option is set to Auto.
-Allow DFS Channels Allows ZoneFlex APs to use DFS channels.
-Click to enable the option.
-Allow Channel 144 Provides channel 140 and 144 support for 11ac and 11ax APs.
+Field Description Your Action Allow Channel 144 Provides channel 140 and 144 support for 11ac and 11ax APs.
 Enabling this option supports 20 MHz, 40 MHz, or 80 MHz channel modes.
 The 160 MHz mode is supported if the AP supports this mode.
 Disabling this option provides Channel 140 support only to 20 MHz mode.
 NOTE This option is available for selection only if you enable the DFS Channels option.
 NOTE This feature is currently supported only in the United States.
 Click to enable the option.
-Allow Indoor Channels Allows outdoor APs to use channels regulated as for indoor use only.
-Click to enable the option.
 Auto Cell Sizing Enables the AP to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
 Enabling this option disables the TX Power Adjustment configuration.
 NOTE Ensure that Background Scan is enabled.
 Select the option.
-TX Power Adjustment Allows to manually configure the transmit power on the 5 GHz radio.
-By default, the TX power is set to Full on the 5 GHz radio.
+TX Power Adjustment Allows to manually configure the transmit power on the Upper 5 GHz radio.
+By default, the TX power is set to Full on the Upper 5 GHz radio.
 NOTE If you choose Min, the transmit power is set to 0dBm (1mW) per chain for 11n APs, and 2dBm per chain for 11ac APs.
 If you choose Max, the transmit power is set to the maximum allowable value according to the AP's capability and the operating country's regulations.
 Select the preferred TX power.
-Background Scan Allows the AP radio to scan other channels in the band for accessing channel health and capacity, detecting rogue devices, optimizing and mainting mesh links and to discover AP neighbors.
+Background Scan Allows the AP radio to scan other channels in the band for accessing channel health and capacity, detecting rogue devices, optimizing and maintaining mesh links and to discover AP neighbors.
 Enter the duration in seconds.
 Range: 1 through 65535.